TaborKelly/rust-enum-derive/README.md

         --output_dir NAME
-                        output file name (stdout if not specified) --name NAME     the enum name (Name if not specified) -h, --help          print this help menu
+                        output file name (stdout if not specified) --name NAME     the enum name (Name if not specified) --derive DERIVE Which traits to derive.
+Ex: "Debug, PartialEq"

+    -h, --help          print this help menu
         --define        parse C #define input instead of enum -a, --all           implement all of the traits (equivalent to --display